thejoester/pf2e-alchemist-remaster-ducttape/README.md

 **Powerful Alchemy:** Will detect when an infused item is created, and if the actor has Powerful Alchemy feat, will update the descrtiption to reflect the Actor's Class DC.

+## Requests

+This is still sort of a work in progress, and by no means a full release.
+I have made changes that affect my players the most at the moment.
+I expect when the Alchemist Player Core 2 changes are implemented in the PF2e system this module will be obsolete.

+In the meantime if you have a request for a work around fix for an Alchemist feature, please submit one in the [Issues Page](https://github.com/thejoester/pf2e-alchemist-remaster-ducttape/issues).